xiahualiu/wg_gaming_installer/README.md

 This script needs to run on a server with a public IP address to work.

 Typically the server public IP should be populated automatically.
-However for some cloud providers like Google Cloud Platform and Oracle Cloud, the auto-populated public IP address is NOT the correct, but instead a subnet IP address (usually starts with `10.*.*.*`).
+However for some cloud providers like Google Cloud Platform and Oracle Cloud, the auto-populated public IP address is NOT correct, but instead a subnet IP address (usually starts with `10.*.*.*`).

 In these cases you need to change the value to what your server's acutal public IP is.

-## Stop / Restart / Uninstall / List/Add/Remove a new client
+## Stop / Restart / Uninstall / List clients / Add/Remove a client

 Run the script again will give you these options!